Written by Annie Hobson

 If you post a picture on Instagram, do you care about how many likes it receives?
 Do you feel validation with the more likes it gains?
 Do you feel nervous or anxious when you post a picture in anticipation of how many likes you’ll obtain?

 In a generation of digital natives, the most common answer is likely to be ‘yes’.
-Healthline, a source preaching about health and wellness, explores the idea of social media having detrimental effects on an individual’s mental health.
-‘There is in fact a causal link between the use of social media and negative effects on well-being, primarily depression and loneliness.’
+Healthline, a source educating its readers about health and wellness, explores the idea of social media having detrimental effects on an individual’s mental health.
+It says, ‘there is in fact a causal link between the use of social media and negative effects on well-being, primarily depression and loneliness.’

 Instagram and the removal of ‘likes’